BLOG

 If it comes down to cost, manual toothbrushes are obviously cheaper than electric brushes.

-When used appropriately, both manual, powered and sonic brushes can be effective for dental plaque removal.
+When used appropriately, both manual, electric and sonic brushes can be effective for dental plaque removal.

 We recommend a rotating oscillating toothbrush, which is shown to consistently demonstrate a statistically significant benefit over manual toothbrushes as shown by this review of “Manual versus powered toothbrushes”.

-If you have any further questions about whether an electric or manual toothbrush is best for you, talk with your dentist or dental hygienist.
+If you have any further questions about whether an electric or manual toothbrush is best for you, talk with your dentist, dental therapist or hygienist.

 Please check out our other helpful blogs.